noire0/RK4-Hermite/README.md

 Fortran compilers that don't include f2008 standards don't have the gamma function, you will have to write it by yourself and include it in the code.
 ## Compile and run
-Default make target will create graphs of the solutions into the graphs/.
+Default make target will create graphs of the solutions into the graphs directory, and calculate the integrals.
 The integrals target will show the results of integrating the Hermite equation's, the norm and orthogonality tests (https://en.wikipedia.org/wiki/Hermite_polynomials).